What Is Elder Abuse & How Can I report It?

 Reporting Elder Abuse

 Family members are often the first ones to notice abuse.
-If you believe your loved one is being abused in a long-term care facility, you should report it to the facility administrator.
-California has mandated reporting requirements that state anyone who is responsible for the care of an elderly person should be reporting elder abuse or suspected abuse.
+If you believe your elderly family member is a victim of abuse in a long-term care facility, report it to the facility administrator asap.
+California mandates reporting requirements that state anyone who is responsible for the care of an elderly person should be reporting elder abuse or suspicions of abuse.
 This includes at-home caregivers, long-term health care providers, and facility administrators.
-If they fail to report the abuse and are later found to have known about it, they can be heavily fined and imprisoned.
+If they fail to report the abuse and are later found to have knownledge about it, they can be heavily fined and imprisoned.

-If your elderly loved one has experienced serious abuse, you should contact 911 immediately.
-Law enforcement will investigate the incident and determine if any further action is needed.
-It’s a good idea to document any proof, including:
+If your elderly loved one has experienced serious abuse, immediately contact 911.
+Law enforcement will investigate the incident so that they can determine if there needs to be further action.
+It’s a good idea to document any proof.
+These documents can include:

 - Notes of changes in health and behavior